paypal/TLS-update/README.md

 ### Node.js

-Node uses OpenSSL.
+Node.js uses the system supplied OpenSSL.
 TLSv1.2 requires OpenSSL 1.0.1c or higher.

 To check Node, in a shell on your **production system**, run: